godofecht/godofecht/README.md

 ### Hi.
 I'm a software engineer specializing in audio, neuroscience and ML.
+I develop audio plugins, games and research tools in C++ and Python.
+I'm the director of a software company called Quilio.

 - 📫 How to reach me:
   Email: abhishek.shivakumar@gmail.com
+  Business: director@quilio.dev

 - 💬 Ask me about my research interests, upcoming projects and paid work.